 Things to Do in Cypress Hills Provincial Park

-Enjoy snowshoeing, ice fishing, stargazing, and wildlife viewing at Reesor Lake Backcountry Hut.
+Enjoy snowshoeing, cross country skiing, ice fishing, stargazing, and wildlife viewing at Reesor Lake Backcountry Hut.
 The park is in a Dark Sky Preserve, so stargazing is phenomenal.
 There’s lots of wildlife in the park too.
 Expect to see deer, moose, or elk in winter.
 For more information, see our story 10 Things to do in Cypress Hills Provincial Park this Winter.

 Location and History